Featured Signatory Offer Details

 Full life-cycle support for care leavers

-London Metropolitan University understands the specific challenges faced by care leavers throughout their student journey.
-The support available at the University reflects this, and follows the latest principles and guidance from sources including the Department for Education (DfE), the Centre for Social Justice (CSJ), First Star, and the National Network for the Education of Care Leavers (NNECL).
+London Metropolitan University understands the specific challenges faced by care experienced students throughout their student journey.
+The support available at the University reflects this, and follows the latest principles and guidance from sources including the Department for Education (DfE), the Centre for Social Justice (CSJ), First Star, Become and the National Network for the Education of Care Leavers (NNECL).

-Bespoke events – The widening participation (WP) team coordinates bespoke visits for care-experienced individuals or groups of young people, in collaboration with local authorities and virtual schools.
-Visits include a chance to discuss the support available with the University’s designated care-leaver named contact, view the campus, chat with current students, and where possible, to meet relevant academic tutors.
+Bespoke events for young people– The widening participation (WP) team coordinates bespoke visits for care-experienced individuals or groups of young people, in collaboration with local authorities and virtual schools.
+Visits include a chance to discuss the support available with the University’s Designated Named Contact for Care Leavers , view the campus, chat with current students, and where possible, to meet relevant academic tutors.
 Friends, family, carers and social workers are also welcome.
 Where possible we employ care-experienced student ambassadors to share their experiences and advice and tailor activities to each individual’s need and in response to feedback.

 Collaborative working – The WP team has been working collaboratively across the University’s networks (with organisations such as AccessHE and the Higher Education Liaison Officers Association (HELOA) for many years to deliver large-scale information days, bringing together multiple universities and charities to the same venue to provide specialist information, advice and guidance (IAG) and to support care-experienced applicants and their advisers in exploring their higher education options.

 Priority across all activities and other support – Care-experienced students are a priority group on all broader WP projects at the university, including summer schools and Saturday clubs.
 This is highlighted on application forms and web pages and we also often support individuals with travel costs.

 Events for current students – The WP team works closely with the University’s Designated Named Contact for Care Leavers, to run bespoke events supporting care-experienced students through their entire student journey.
-Recent activities include social events, ‘Life after university’ careers days, and ‘Your rights and entitlements’ sessions.
+Recent activities include social events, ‘Life after University’ career days, and ‘Your rights and entitlements’ sessions.
 We also prioritise care experienced for Student Ambassador jobs and this is highlighted in the Student Ambassador recruitment pages.
-We also have relationships with a number of care-related charities, such as Drive Forward and Become, and invite them in and/or refer students where appropriate.
+We also have relationships with a number of care-related charities, such as Drive Forward, Become and Buttle UK and invite them in and/or refer students where appropriate.

-Recognising that care leavers do not generally have access to financial support from their family and mainly rely on funding from the local authority, the University offers advice on how to maximise income and also provides financial assistance as follows:
+Recognising that care leavers and care experienced students do not generally have access to financial support from their family and mainly rely on funding from the local authority, the University offers advice on how to maximise income and also provides financial and other assistance as follows:

 Hardship support fund – Available during both term-times and the summer period, this fund is intended to assist students who are facing particular financial difficulty in remaining on their course.
 Care Leavers are treated as priority applicants.

-Students have a named Careers Consultant who works in partnership with the named Care Leaver Adviser, and they receive termly email updates regarding the work of the Careers & Employability service e.g. on booking 1:1 appointments, upcoming events, and workshops for careers IAG.
+Careers advice – Students have a named Careers Consultant who works in partnership with the named Care Leaver Adviser.
 Care-experienced students are also able to use the Careers & Employability Service for up to three years after graduation.

 2. A Robust Employment Offer